Generated at: 2026-07-01 04:01:13

 INTERVIEWEE

-• Director, Sales Development Department, Marketing Division: Yuka Sakurai
+• Director, Sales Development Department, Marketing Division, Yuka Sakurai

-• Senior Manager, Group 2, Sales Development Department, Marketing Division: Yasuyuki Yamazaki
+• Senior Manager, Group 2, Sales Development Department, Marketing Division, Yasuyuki Yamazaki

 • Challenges Before Implementation